-Top 5 4th Quarter Trades of TE - GuruFocus.com
+Top 5 4th Quarter Trades of Te - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were TELEMUS CAPITAL, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Tennessee Valley Asset Management Partners’s top five trades of the quarter.

-During the quarter, TELEMUS CAPITAL, LLC bought 119,058 shares of ARCA:INMU for a total holding of 135,394.
-The trade had a 0.28% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $23.26.
+During the quarter, Tennessee Valley Asset Management Partners bought 346,186 shares of ARCA:SPLG for a total holding of 365,958.
+The trade had a 5.7% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, TELEMUS CAPITAL, LLC bought 118,021 shares of ARCA:SGOV for a total holding of 206,892.
-The trade had a 1.22% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $99.81.
+Tennessee Valley Asset Management Partners reduced their investment in ARCA:SPDW by 273,335 shares.
+The trade had a 3.03% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $28.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, TELEMUS CAPITAL, LLC bought 83,727 shares of ARCA:IJR for a total holding of 385,854.
-The trade had a 0.75% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $96.67.
+Tennessee Valley Asset Management Partners reduced their investment in ARCA:VIG by 46,090 shares.
+The trade had a 2.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $148.19.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Small-Cap ETF has a price-earnings ratio of 12.35 and a price-book ratio of 1.79.
+In terms of valuation, Vanguard Dividend Appreciation FTF has a price-earnings ratio of 22.24 and a price-book ratio of 4.55.

-TELEMUS CAPITAL, LLC reduced their investment in ARCA:SPY by 20,306 shares.
-The trade had a 0.75% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $395.76.
+Tennessee Valley Asset Management Partners reduced their investment in ARCA:IVV by 11,585 shares.
+The trade had a 1.69% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.